 Deformable Mirror Control

-The deformable mirror control shows a graphical plot of the DM surface shape as well a spreadsheet-like numerical interface that allows the user to input actuator deflections (in nanometers).
+The deformable mirror control for MEMS-based DMs shows a graphical plot of the DM surface shape as well a spreadsheet-like numerical interface that allows the user to input actuator deflections (in nanometers).
 The actuator deflection values may be changed individually or in selected groups.
 The actual shape of the DM will differ slightly due to a small influence of adjacent actuators.

 Specific mirror shapes can be loaded and saved from this window, allowing the creation of a library of unique and specialized mirror shapes that can be later recalled at the click of a button.